Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Acknowledgements

 \section{Acknowledgements}

 We thank Justine Dattani and Diego Oyarz\'{u}n for stimulating discussions, and Michela Ottobre and Jure Vogrinc for insights on the stability and long-term behaviour of continuous-time chains.
-JK gratefully acknowledges support through a BBSRC PhD studentship (BB/F017510/1); PT through a Fellowship of the Royal Commission for the Exhibition of 1851; GBS by the EPSRC Fellowship EP/M002187/1; and MB by the EPSRC grant EP/N014529/1.
+JK gratefully acknowledges support through a BBSRC PhD studentship (BB/F017510/1); PT through a Fellowship of the Royal Commission for the Exhibition of 1851; GBS through the EPSRC Fellowship EP/M002187/1; and MB through the EPSRC grant EP/N014529/1 funding the EPSRC Centre for Mathematics of Precision Healthcare.